 What happens here: The royals get cash out of the ATM and maybe use secret tunnels to visit other royal hot spots.

 Notable events: Since 2001, princely pounds have been dispensed from an ATM in the royal basement.
 Tunnels also allegedly link BP to Whitehall, Parliament, and Clarence House, and maybe even the tube!
 Rumor has it that the Queen's parents, King George VI and Queen Elizabeth, once explored the basement and stumbled across a squatter.2,315311Is this cool?

 The King's Library

 What happens here: Reading!

 Notable events: George III collected thousands of books that he stored here.
 John Adams even visited here.
-The collection includes a Gutenberg Bible and an early printing of The Canterbury Tales, but later the volumes were donated to the British Museum.
+The collection includes a Gutenberg Bible and an early printing of The Canterbury Tales, but later the volumes were donated to the British Museum.2,273360Is this cool?

 The Throne Room

 What goes on here: The Queen receives important visitors.